paulavishek/Nexus-360/README.md

 1. Navigate to the Dashboard tab to see usage statistics
 2. View charts showing message frequency, model usage, and most active sessions
-3. Get insights into which projects are being discussed most frequently
+3. Get insights into which models are being used most frequently

 ### Sample Questions